BUILD ON SCHEDULE

 Would you like to follow the Denali turboprop on its journey?
 Fill out the form below to stay informed.

-With the first engine run and most of the individual component testing completed, early indications show that the Catalyst will meet or exceed all the performance numbers quoted.
+With the first engine run and most of the individual component

 The development program of the Denali single-engine turboprop marked a recent milestone with the successful mating by GE Aviation of its advanced Catalyst engine with the MCCAULEY composite propeller at the test facility in Prague.
 Watch the video produced by GE Aviation on the progress of the Catalyst.